matrix-org/matrix-spec-proposals/proposals/4103-threaded-read-receipt-sync-filter.md

 ## Proposal

-Non-threade-aware clients should only act on unthreaded RRs.
+Non-thread-aware clients should only act on unthreaded RRs.

 Prior to this MSC, there is no way for non-thread-aware clients to determine which RRs are unthreaded, other than seeing if the `thread_id` field is missing on the RR or present and equal to `main`.